-Eosinophilic gastrointestinal disorders (EGID) occur when eosinophils (pronounced ee-oh-sin-oh-fills), a type of white blood cell, are found in above-normal amounts within the gastrointestinal tract.
+Eosinophilic gastrointestinal disorders (EGIDs) occur when eosinophils (pronounced ee-oh-sin-oh-fills), a type of white blood cell, are found in above-normal amounts within the gastrointestinal tract.

-Eosinophils are important in your body’s defence against parasitic infections (e.g. worms).
-However, they are also involved in allergy.
-In some individuals, eosinophils accumulate in the gut in response to food and/or airborne allergens and can cause inflammation and tissue damage.
+Eosinophils are an important cell in your body.
+It has many roles including defence against parasitic infections (e.g. worms), and involvement in some forms of hypersensitivity and allergy.
+In some individuals, eosinophils accumulate in the gut potentially in response to drugs, food, airborne allergens and other unknown triggers.
+This infiltration can cause inflammation and tissue damage.

-Eosinophilic oEsophagitis (EoE) is the most common type of Eosinophilic Gastrointestinal Disorder (EGID).
-The cause of EoE in some individuals appears to be due to an allergy to food(s) and/or aero-allergens.
+Eosinophilic Oesophagitis (EoE) is the most common type of Eosinophilic Gastrointestinal Disorder (EGID).
+The exact cause of EoE in most individuals is unclear.
+In some, it appears to be due to an allergy to food(s) and/or aero-allergens.

-The current estimated prevalence of EoE is 1–4 cases per 10,000 individuals and rising.
-People with EoE commonly have other allergic diseases such as asthma or eczema.
+The current estimated prevalence of EoE is 1 in 2,000 individuals and rising.
+People with EoE may have other allergic diseases such as IgE (immediate) food allergies, asthma, eczema and/or hay fever.
 EoE affects people of all ages, gender and ethnic backgrounds.
 In certain families, there may be an inherited (genetic) tendency.
 Males are more commonly affected than females.

 oesophagus with white spots

 oesophagus with furrowing

 The symptoms of eosinophilic oesophagitis vary from one individual to the next and can include: